 The BIL continues to emphasize performance-based planning as an integral part of the metropolitan planning process: states are to develop performance goals, guided by the national goals, and then MPOs will work with state departments of transportation to develop MPO performance measures and targets, or adopt the statewide performance measures and targets.
 The TIP integrates MassDOT's and the MPO's performance measures and link transportation-investment decisions to progress toward achieving performance targets.
-The MPOs, MassDOT, and providers of public transportation jointly agree and have developed specific written provisions for cooperatively developing and sharing information related to transportation performance data, the selection of performance targets, the reporting of performance targets, the reporting of performance to be used in tracking progress towards attainment of critical outcomes for the MPO regions and the collection of data for the MassDOT Asset Management Plan.
+The MPOs, MassDOT, and providers of public transportation jointly agree and have developed specific written provisions for cooperatively developing and sharing information related to transportation performance data, the selection of performance targets, the reporting of performance to be used in tracking progress towards attainment of critical outcomes for the MPO regions and the collection of data for the MassDOT Asset Management Plan.

-making.
+One desired outcome of performance-based planning is constant quality improvement in project selection and delivery with respect to meeting national goals.
+If a particular project did not help the plan meet its stated goals, or was more effective than originally thought, that information can inform future decisionmaking.
 Done properly, performance-based planning not only improves project selection and prioritization, it also can make a compelling case for the Martha's Vineyard LRTP and why the communities and providers of public transit are invested in its outcome.